Altrusa of Door County

 Make a Difference Day Project : A bookcase with age appropriate books is donated to each Habitat For Humanity's new home owner's family.

 Mary Louise Kiehnau Women's Scholarship: Six scholarships, twice a year, are provided to women in Door County planning to enroll in additional education to enhance their lives and employment opportunities.

-Reading Friends: Altrusans volunteer to read in early childhood and kindergarten classrooms, reaching over 500 children each year.
+Read To Me: Altrusans volunteer to read in Door County's early childhood and kindergarten classrooms, reaching over 500 children each year.
 Volunteers read five times a year.
 The children are given the books to take home and enjoy, with one copy staying in the classroom or the library for future reading.